BIRDING and WILDLIFE

 Particularly, it is good as a sloth bear and barking deer habitat along with fox, neelgai, wolves, leopards and rabbits.
 Over 230 resident and migratory birds can be spotted here including cranes, ibis, spoonbills, storks, quails, partridge and jungle fowl.

-The sanctuary also contains some scenic waterfalls, the ancient, oldest Buddhist Pithalkora Caves and the 15th century Maratha fort of Antur.
+The sanctuary also contains some scenic waterfalls, the ancient and possibly oldest Buddhist Pithalkora Caves and the 15th century Maratha fort of Antur.

 We offer naturalist guided tours for birding and sanctuary visits.
-Excursions include transportation, naturalist guides and a Meadows host, picnic lunches and first aid boxes in event of emergencies.
+Excursions include transportation, guide, picnic lunches and first aid boxes in event of emergencies.

 Email: sales@themeadowsresort.com , reservations@themeadowsresort.com